 Title IX of the Education Amendments of 1972 (“Title IX”) prohibits discrimination on the basis of sex in any federally funded education program or activity.
 Sexual harassment, including sexual assault and relationship violence, is a form of sex discrimination.
-Professor Marilyn Rugg is Colgate University’s Title IX Coordinator, and her role is to ensure prompt and equitable responses to reports of sexual misconduct, to prevent the recurrence of the misconduct, and to address the effects in accordance with university policy and procedures.
+Tamala Flack is Colgate University’s Title IX Coordinator and Equity and Diversity Officer, and her role is to ensure prompt and equitable responses to reports of sexual misconduct, to prevent the recurrence of the misconduct, and to address the effects in accordance with university policy and procedures.

 Resources for reporting parties

 - Rights and resources for those who report sexual violence or stalking